3834 Ophir Street

 Ideally located close to the Village, the 3834 Ophir site has a mix of neighbouring housing types, from single-family homes, to nearby 3-4 storey apartments and townhouses.
 This housing proposal is envisioned to complement the housing diversity of the surrounding neighbourhood context.

 The proposal for 3834 Ophir supports the mobility goals outlined in the Shelbourne Valley Action Plan.
-An attractive streetscape with new trees and landscaping, along with the establishment of new sidewalk will contribute to a more pedestrian-friendly and connected community.
+An attractive streetscape with new trees and landscaping, along with the establishment of new sidewalk will contribute to a more pedestrian-friendly and connected community, also aligning with Saanich’s commitment to Vision Zero by providing safe transportation options for all users.

 Through the redevelopment of 3834 Ophir, and in conjunction with a separate development application for 1544 Christmas Avenue, we are proposing the establishment of a new, formalized sidewalk and boulevard that would extend from the top of Louise Place down to Shelbourne Street, ensuring pedestrians no longer have to share the road with motor vehicles.